Emilija Vileišienė: Early life and activities

 Vileišienė was born in 1861 in Chișinău where her father was stationed with the Russian Imperial Army.
 Her parents were members of the Lithuanian nobility from Samogitia.
 In 1870, she was sent to the Smolny Institute for noble girls to obtain an education.
 The education lasted 12 years and covered a wide range of subjects, from physics and geography to dance and polite behavior.
 Her brother Jonas Jasmantas (1849–1906) studied at the Saint Petersburg University and after graduation obtained a job at the Ministry of Finance of the Russian Empire.
-After the death of her parents in 1875, Vileišienė lived with her brother and joined the Lithuanian cultural life in Saint Petersburg.
+After the death of her parents in 1875, Vileišienė lived with her brother and joined Lithuanian cultural life in Saint Petersburg.
 She followed her brother to Caucasus where Jasmantas was posted as a financial inspector for seven years.
 They returned to Saint Petersburg, but Jasmantas became seriously ill in 1894.
 Vileišienė spent her time caring for her brother who traveled to Pyatigorsk for treatments.

 In 1897, Vileišienė and her brother settled in Vilnius and joined the informal group Twelve Apostles of Vilnius.
 There she met doctor Antanas Vileišis and they married on 6 October 1900 at the Church of St. Peter and St. Paul.
 Vileišienė cared for her paralyzed brother and for her husband's nephews and nieces.
-Together with her husband, she participated in Lithuanian cultural life: petitioned for Lithuanian-language services at the Church of St. Nicholas, supported the Lithuanian Mutual Relief Society of Vilnius which was chaired by her husband, organized a student group that later became a chapter of Aušrininkai, became a member of the Lithuanian Scientific Society.
+Together with her husband, she participated in Lithuanian cultural life: petitioned for Lithuanian-language services at the Church of St. Nicholas, supported the Lithuanian Mutual Relief Society of Vilnius which was chaired by her husband, organized a student group that later became a chapter of Aušrininkai, and became a member of the Lithuanian Scientific Society.
 She also actively participated in musical and theater performances of the Rūta Society and became one of the founders of the Society of Saint Zita for Lithuanian female servants.
 Some of the first Lithuanian theater performances took place in Vileišis' apartment.
 In August 1907, the Mutual Relief Society opened the first Lithuanian-language school in Vilnius.
-Vileišienė actively helped to organize the school, obtain funding and supplies, provide aid to students in need.
+Vileišienė actively helped to organize the school, obtain funding and supplies, and provide aid to students in need.
 In 1913, she was elected to the board of the Vilnius chapter of the Lithuanian Catholic Women's Organization.